Sokoto (city): Climate change

 Because Sokoto and the urban area around it is already located near a semi-arid zone experiencing desertification, the city already experiences the effects of climate change.
-A 2018 analysis of the city's potential impacts, predicted decreasedd agricultural output, plants growth and water scarcity in the region around the city, interfering with food security and creating income security challenges.
+A 2018 analysis of the city's potential impacts predicted decreased agricultural output and plant growth, and increased water scarcity in the region around the city, interfering with food security and creating income security challenges.